 How survey sites work is you get rewarded with cash via PayPal or free gift cards for doing things like completing easy surveys, playing games, and surfing the web.

 Most survey sites offer gift cards to your favorite places like Amazon, Starbucks, Walmart, Home Depot, and Best Buy.
-Here’s a screenshot of me redeeming a free $250 Amazon card!
+Here’s a screenshot of me redeeming my Swagbucks points for a free $250 Amazon card!